ilcardella/TradingBot/doc/source/system.rst

 TradingBot requires an interface with an executive broker in order to open and close trades in the market.
-The broker interface is initialised in the ``StocksAutoTrader`` module and it should be independent from its underlying implementation.
+The broker interface is initialised in the ``TradingBot`` module and it should be independent from its underlying implementation.

 At the current status, the only supported broker is IGIndex.
 This broker